When Hip Pain May Mean Arthritis

 Tendinitis

 Tendons are fibrous tissues that join muscle to bone and some of them surround the hip joint.
-When they become inflamed, irritated or swollen, it can cause pain.
-The condition is called tendinitis.
-Injury or overuse of tendons are common causes of tendinitis.
+When they are injured due to overuse, stress or as a result of certain medications, they can cause pain.
+The condition is called tendinosis (previously called tendinitis until it was determined that these injuries don't generally involve inflammation).

 Infectious Arthritis